MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-overview.md

 ## Why use materialized views?

-By investing resources (data storage, background CPU cycles) for materialized views of commonly-used aggregations, you get the following benefits:
+By investing resources (data storage, background CPU cycles) for materialized views of commonly used aggregations, you get the following benefits:

 * **Performance improvement:** Querying a materialized view commonly performs better than querying the source table for the same aggregation function(s).